rust-lang/reference/src/const_eval.md

 * All forms of [borrow]s, including raw borrows, with one limitation: mutable borrows and shared borrows to values with interior mutability are only allowed to refer to *transient* places.
-A place is *transient* if it will be deallocated before the end of evaluating the current constant item.
+A place is *transient* if its lifetime is strictly contained inside the current [const context].
 * The [dereference operator].
 * [Grouped] expressions.
 * [Cast] expressions, except